liyu1981/golang_device_metrics/README.md

 - Golang > 1.24.0
 - Nodejs > 22.15.1

 **Caution**: not tested on Macos, specifically `npm run postinstall` could fail.
-Recommend to use devcontainer of VSCode if on Macos (just open project in VSCode it will prompt open in devcontainer)
+Recommend to use devcontainer of VSCode if on Macos (just open project in VSCode it will prompt open in devcontainer).
+If only want to run the server with golang, can `go run ./cmd/server` after `cp .env.example .env`.

 1.  **Install dependencies:**